-Support provided by Yu Luo on Jan 27th, 2013.
+Posted by Yu Luo on Jan 27th, 2013.

 Dear Lance, I'm Brazilian, sorry for my "touristic English".
 This message is to share with you a reflection that came to me recently.
 Three things are associated to your name: your great carrier, your disease and the recent events.
 The reflection is that these 3 things together might suggest a possible positive interaction between chemicals that fight against cells with cancer and chemicals that stimulate our body performance.
 Maybe your biggest victory is still to came.
 Do not give up, we all make mistakes everyday!

-Posted by Cláudio Marsiglia on Jan 27th, 2013.
+This message was contributed by Cláudio Marsiglia on Jan 27th, 2013.

 You helped my brother get through cancer - my family and I are so thankful for that inspiration.
 There is nobody who hasnt made mistakes - wishing you all the best!

-Posted by elle on Jan 27th, 2013.
+This one comes from elle on Jan 27th, 2013.

 Now is the time to show your character.
 How you handle this explosion in your life will show you, and others, who you really are.
 Grace under pressure is not for the timid or weak.
 I believe you can do this.
 This is an opportunity of a lifetime to un-kink your karma and reach heights that you can't even imagine.
 For me, you will always be a fierce competitor and this strength will serve you well.
 Good luck Lance

 Support provided by Patty on Jan 27th, 2013.